mark9559/Phase-2-Project/README.md

 ## Setup/Installation Requirements

- - Download zip in the code section of github to your desired folder
+ - Clone this repository into your desired folder in the local repository.
- - Extract the files
- - Open the folder with vs code.
+ - Open the folder with Visual Studio Code or any editor of your choice.
  - Then run "json-server --watch database.json" to run our server.
- - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
+ - The start the app by running `npm start` in your terminal.
- - And your application is running.
+ - And your application is up and running successfully.

 ## Live link

-The Deployed Frontend can be accessed here [Sneaker-Shop](https://mark9559.github.io/Phase-1-Project/)
+The Deployed Frontend can be accessed here [Sneaker-Shop](https://654d65d70abc781129583b3c--meek-kataifi-39d1af.netlify.app/sneakers)
+The Deployed Backend can also be accessed here [Backend](https://sneaker-shop-react.onrender.com/sneakers)

 ## Known Bugs

+You may encounter a 404 error upon accessing the frontend as well as loading of images.
 Otherwise the application works perfectly well, no bugs.

 ## Technologies used